 If you have a question about this notice or believe Highmark Health Options has violated your privacy rights as stated in this notice, you can file a complaint by contacting:

 Highmark Health Options

 For more information on filing a complaint or your rights stated in this notice, you may call our Member Services at 1-855-401-8251 for LTSS members or 1-844-325-6251 for non-LTSS members (TTY/TDD users: 711 or 1-800-232-5460).
 Filing a complaint will not affect your benefits.
 Translations services are available at no cost to you.

 You may also file a complaint with the U.S. Secretary of the Department of Health and Human Services:

 U.S. Department of Health and Human Services

 For more information, visit the "Notice of Privacy Practices" page on the HHS website.

 Change to the terms of this notice

-These privacy practices have been revised as of December 19, 2019.
+These privacy practices were revised December 19, 2019.